 A small number of pupils may also look toward the selective grammar schools in neighbouring Halifax, such as The Crossley Heath School or North Halifax Grammar School.
 While the school focuses on the national curriculum rather than specific 11-plus coaching, the high percentage of pupils hitting the "high score" in Year 6 indicates that the curriculum naturally prepares students for selective entrance requirements.

 Securing a place at Slaithwaite is increasingly challenging due to its rising reputation.
 For the 2025-26 entry period, the school was significantly oversubscribed.
-There were 65 applications for just 23 available places, resulting in a subscription proportion of 2.83 applications per offer.
+There were 65 applications for just 23 available places, resulting in 2.83 applications per place applications per offer.

 Admissions are managed by Kirklees Council.
 As a voluntary controlled school, the local authority's standard criteria apply, prioritising looked-after children and siblings before distance.
 Parents are encouraged to use the FindMySchool Map Search to assess their proximity to the school gate relative to the local Colne Valley geography.